-Science teacher Lesley Anderson from High Tech High in Chula Vista, CA deployed deploy to the South Pole in December 2017-january 2018 with IceCube through the PolarTREC program.
-She produced a number of engaging videos available on her PolarTREC page

-(www.polartrec.com/member/lesley-anderson) showing what is like to live and work at the South Pole.
-Teacher Eric Muhs, who has worked with IceCube and its predecessor AMANDA with the UWRF Upward Bound program for 15 years, will deploy in the upcoming season.
-UWRF's NSF astrophysics REU program through NSF selected six students for ten-week summer 2018 research experiences, including attending the IceCube software and science boot camp held at WIPAC.
+Science teacher Lesley Anderson from High Tech High in Chula Vista, CA, produced a number of engaging videos available in some of her journal posts on her PolarTREC page showing what is like to live and work at the South Pole based on her 2017-18 deployment with IceCube.
+Teacher Eric Muhs, who has worked with IceCube and its predecessor AMANDA on the UWRF Upward Bound program for 15 years, was a late replacement for 2018-19 IceCube PolarTREC educator Michelle Hall.
+Michelle elected to postpone her trip late in the summer, and Eric ultimately did not pass the physical qualification requirement.
+UWRF's NSF astrophysics REU program selected six students for ten-week summer 2018 research experiences, including attending the IceCube software and science boot camp held at WIPAC.
 Multiple IceCube institutions also supported research opportunities for undergraduates.
-One student from the 2017 UWRF IRES program attended the IceCube Collaboration meeting in May, 2018, in Atlanta and presented poster on his research---five other posters from his fellow IRES colleagues were also displayed.
+One student from the 2017 UWRF IRES program attended the IceCube Collaboration meeting in May 2018 in Atlanta and presented a poster on his research-five other posters from his fellow IRES colleagues were also displayed.

-The public press conference at NSF in July 12, 2018 held in conjunction with the publication of two papers on neutrinos associated with the Blazar TXS 0506+056 was an opportunity to celebrate achieving a major goal of the IceCube project---detecting the first point source of neutrinos.
-The press conference was promoted on social media (the top Tweet had over 100, 000 impressions) and was supported by an amazing collection of graphics and videos produced in-house and by partners from other major agencies (NASA, DESY, etc.) inside and outside the US.
-IceCube worked with colleagues at the Wisconsin Institutes of Discovery and Field Day Labs who produced a virtual reality experience for the Oculus Rift system.
-It allows users to start at the IceCube Laboratory at the South Pole and follow the path of neutrino back to its source, a black hole billions of light-years away.
-The game, which takes about 5 minutes to play, has been a big hit at a number of venues including the City of Science day at the 2018 World Science Festival in New York City, where thousands visited the IceCube booth.
+The public press conference at NSF on July 12, 2018, held in conjunction with the publication of two papers on neutrinos associated with the blazar TXS 0506+056, was an opportunity to celebrate achieving a major goal of the IceCube project-detecting the first point source of neutrinos.
+We promoted the press conference on social media (the top tweet had over 100,000 impressions) and supported the development of an amazing collection of graphics and videos, produced both inhouse and by partners from other major agencies (NASA, DESY, etc.) inside and outside the US.
+IceCube worked with colleagues at the Wisconsin Institutes of Discovery and Field Day Labs, who produced a virtual reality experience for the Oculus Rift system.
+With the headset, users are transported to the IceCube Laboratory at the South Pole and then follow the path of a neutrino back to its source, a black hole billions of light-years away.
+The game, which takes about five minutes to play, has been a big hit at several venues, including the City of Science event, part of the World Science Festival in New York City, where thousands visited the IceCube booth.